INM-088 for the treatment of glaucoma

 INM-088 is an eye-drop CBN formulation being developed for the treatment of glaucoma.
 The preclinical development program for INM-088 has included a number of studies comparing a number of cannabinoids, including CBN, THC and CBD, among others, to determine which cannabinoid holds the greatest potential to treat glaucoma.
 This preclinical research to date is comprised of both in vitro and in vivo studies and led to the selection of CBN as the lead drug candidate for further development.

-The scope of the in vitro studies to date include the following:
+The scope and results of the in vitro studies to date include the following:

-1) Evaluation of the neuroprotective effects of selected cannabinoids on the differentiated retinal ganglion cells, or “RGCs”, a thin layer of neurons responsible for relaying visual signals in the eye, under normal atmosphere pressure and elevated pressure conditions.
+1) Evaluation of the neuroprotective effects of selected cannabinoids on the differentiated retinal ganglion cells, or “RGCs”, a thin layer of neurons responsible for relaying visual signals in the eye, under normal atmospheric pressure and elevated pressure conditions.
+Elevated pressure mimicking high IOP had a cytotoxic effect on the RGCs.
+However, the combination of CBN and elevated pressure, within the same time period, resulted in a high level of cell survival in a dose dependent fashion.
+CBN was superior to both CBD and THC under identical testing conditions.
+This data indicates a potential neuroprotective effect of CBN in ocular disease.

-3) Evaluation of CBN impact on the expression of specific extracellular matrix (ECM) markers on primary human trabecular meshwork (TM) cells under normal atmosphere pressure, elevated pressure and following stress-induction with Transforming Growth Factor Beta 2 (TGF-ß2), a cytokine used to alter extracellular matrix metabolism.
+3) Evaluation of CBN impact on the expression of specific extracellular matrix (ECM) markers on primary human trabecular meshwork (TM) cells under normal atmospheric pressure, elevated pressure and following stress-induction with Transforming Growth Factor Beta 2 (TGF-ß2), a cytokine used to alter extracellular matrix metabolism.
+TM cells exposed to CBN under a range of conditions, including normal pressure or elevated pressure or TGF-β2 exposure, for a duration of 72 hours, demonstrated deceased expression of protein markers associated with reduced TM outflow.
+These results suggest that CBN may have potential to reduce IOP through improvement in the aqueous humor outflow in the TM.

 We also conducted several in vivo experiments to understand the pharmacokinetics and efficacy of CBN in the eye as a potential treatment for glaucoma.
 The scope of these in vivo studies to date include the following:

-Of all the cannabinoids examined in preclinical studies, CBN demonstrated the most optimal neuroprotection effect.
+Of all the cannabinoids examined in preclinical studies, CBN demonstrated the most optimal neuroprotective effect.
 Furthermore, CBN also exhibited intraocular pressure reduction capability.
-INM-088 is in advanced formulation development.

 Current treatments for glaucoma primarily focus on decreasing fluid build-up in the eye.
 Our data has shown that INM-088 may provide neuroprotection in addition to modulating intraocular pressure by improving drainage of fluid in the eye.